CobyBurah/GroupD-SOEN341/README.md

 <li> Deployment: Vercel</li>

 # Setup Instructions
-## To Access and Run CareerConnect Application, the following is required:
+## To Access CareerConnect Application:
-<li> A web browser such as Safari, Google Chrome, or Microsoft etc. </li>
+<li> A web browser is required such as Safari, Google Chrome, or Microsoft etc. </li>
-<li> Internet connection </li>
+<li> Internet connection is also required</li>

+## To Run and Utilize CareerConnect:
 <li> Click the link and open the CareerConnect website </li>
 <li> Click "Register" to create an account and enter the required information </li>
 <li> Login using the registered email address and password that was previously created </li>